rbennett91/rbennettio/deployment/README.md

 **Graceful Restart:**

-If no changes to static files are made, a soft restart can be made:
+If no changes to static files have been made, a soft restart can occur:

 ```bash
 touch deployment/django_rbennettio.ini